 Be an Informed Buyer

-Do your homework before plunging.
+Do your homework before plunging in.
 If a particular Ram model looks good and will meet your needs, be clear about the truck’s value.
 Popular means for assessing price are Kelley Blue Book or NADA online.
 Compare dealership versus private party pricing.

 Dealer book value reflects a vehicle in top condition that has undergone a full safety inspection, renewal of tires (unless nearly new), routine service plus thorough detailing.
 Anything short of “front line” appearance and readiness for a lengthy trip does not deserve full retail pricing.